pancongliang/openshift/installing/any-platform/online/readme.md

 ### Set Environment Variables

-* On the bastion machine, edit and apply the environment variable script:
+* In the bastion machine, edit and apply the environment variable script:

   ```
   vim 01-set-params.sh